NiklasTiede/CheatSheet-Linux/README.md

 ### Spasco

-And of course I should not forget to mention [Spasco](https://github.com/NiklasTiede/Spasco) a renaming tool written by myself. :wink: It is listed at the Python Packaging Index (PyPI) and can speed your renaming operations up.
+And of course I should not forget to mention [Spasco](https://github.com/NiklasTiede/Spasco) a renaming tool written by myself. :wink: It is listed at the Python Packaging Index (PyPI) and can speed up your renaming operations.
 By default it replaces all whitespaces of file/directory names by underscores to diminish problems which can sometimes occur with whitesspaces in names.

 ```console
 ❯ ls